Floriannue/CORApy/readme.md

  ```
 - To ensure the functions and their corresponding tests are complete and correct, refer to `Cora2025.1.0_Manual.txt`.
 - Classes in Python start with a capital letter.
 For example, `zonotop` → `Zonotop`.
-- Always mirror the MATLAB codebase and verify against the manual.
+- Always mirror the MATLAB codebase and verify against it and the manual.
+In rare cases the matlab codebase can be wrong, in this case look at the manual and provide all information to the user!
 - Use the following two polymorphic dispatch templates depending on the situation:
  ```python
   def func():